🚀 Motivation: Why a Vision-Centric Survey?

 where \( v_{0:t} \) represents the sequence of visual observations from time \( 0 \) to \( t \), and \( c_{t} \) represents current conditions (e.g., agent actions, language instructions, or control signals). \( \mathcal{E}( \cdot ) \) denotes the visual encoder that maps raw inputs into representations.

-\( \mathcal{S}_{t+1:T} \) refers to the representations of future world states, which manifests in diverse ways depending on the specific modeling paradigm, including future observations (\( v_{t+1:T} \)), latent states (\( s_{t+1:T} \)), or other future properties (e.g., segmentation maps, depth, flow, 3D Gaussian splats, or trajectories).
+\( \mathcal{S}_{t+1:T} \) denotes future world states, which may take different forms depending on the modeling paradigm, including future frames, latent states, or other meaningful attributes (e.g., depth, flow, occupancy, 3D primitives, or trajectories).

 Based on this, we establish a conceptual framework that decomposes VWM into three essential components: